isaraamiirez/UNIfy/README.md

 To be able to run our app you will need to have installed:

   - Python proggraming language - It will work with version 3
-  - In order to run our program you will need to have installed the following libraries: tkinter, functools and heapq_max
+  - In order to run our program you will need to have installed the following libraries: tkinter, functools and heapq_max.

 Once everything is installed, you can open the file called "app_code.py" and run the program.